 Indeed, Rasquinha believes that government and sports organisations and institutions need to invest positively and wisely on coaches.
 This includes upgrading skills, recognising and rewarding coaches at every single level.
 “I believe a good incentive structure needs to be put in place as we need to look after our coaches.
 Great coaches can change lives,” Rasquinha tells us.

-In fact, recalling his own playing days, he says that he was able to do well, because he had great coaches.
-“Simple process put in place can yield rewards and results,” explains Rasquinha, adding that while coaches have power, it comes with a lot of responsibility.
-“Work hard, prepare, and have processes in place, and there are less chances of faltering,” is his advice to coaches.
+In fact, recalling his own playing days, he says that he was able to deliver and do well, because he had great coaches.
+“Simple process put in place can yield rewards and results,” Rasquinha explains, adding that while coaches have power, it comes with a lot of responsibility.
+“Work hard, prepare well, and have processes in place, and there are less chances of faltering,” is his advice to coaches.

-And while there are several arguments on why former sportspersons should run sports bodies, and why a politician in a sports association/federation isn’t the right way forward, Rasquinha believes that it is passion for sports that is of the most importance.
+And while there are several arguments of why former sports persons should run sports bodies, and why a politician in a sports association/ federation isn’t the right way forward, Rasquinha believes that it is passion for sports that is of the most importance.
 “There is a lot of political will and leadership required in sports.
 Besides there is a need to get people who are very passionate involved in sports, where we show a pathway to get into sports administration, where we get the right mix and balance of people of different skill sets,” expresses Rasquinha.
-“A former sportsperson may not necessarily make for a good administrator, but it also doesn’t mean that politicians make poor administrators.
+“It is not that a former sportsperson becomes a good administrator, and it also doesn’t mean that politicians make poor administrators.
 So we need the right mix of people with passion and the right intention.”
 He further adds that those who have good intentions will always do good work.

 Of course, most people in associations work for the love of the sport, or because they have to, and while it might be an honorary position, or a paid one, Rasquinha is of the opinion that at every level in sport people involved in administration or sports governance should take their job with great responsibility and seriousness.

-And while parents want their child to excel in the sport that they think is best suited for them, Rasquinha says that children should just play sport till the age of 13–14 years.
-After this, based on aptitude and interest, a specific sport can be taken up after which sports science that involves physiotherapists, mental trainers, nutritionists, etc, step in at a later stage.
+And while parents want their child to excel in the sport that they think is best suited for their children, Rasquinha says that children should just play sport till the age of 13 – 14 years.
+After this based on aptitude and interest a specific sport can be taken up after which sports science that involves physiotherapists, mental trainers, nutritionists, etc, step in at a later stage.